Projects - Symbiosis School of Economics

 Funder Members Status

-3 Urban Mobility Transformation Services Pvt Ltd Institute for Transport Development Policy (ITDP) Dr. Jyoti Chandiramani, Dr Bidyut Ghosh, Dr Amarnath Tripathi, Dr Aanchal Airy Completed
+18 Congestion Pricing in Mumbai Metropolitan Region Development Urban Mobility Transformation Services Pvt Ltd Dr. Jyoti Chandiramani, Dr Bidyut Ghosh, Dr Amarnath Tripathi, Dr Aanchal Airy Completed

 Non-Government